Quabena/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8-print_base16.c - Is a C program that prints all the numbers of base 16 in lowercase.
 9-print_comb.c - Is a C program that prints all possible combinations of single-digit numbers 100-print_comb3.c - Is a C program that prints all possible different combinations of two digits in ascending order with two digits.
+101-print_comb4.c - Is a C program that prints all possible different combinations of three digits.